KosinskiLab/AlphaPulldown/example_3.md

 Then download the multimeric template in either pdb or mmCIF format(PDB: [3L4Q](https://www.rcsb.org/structure/3L4Q)).
 Create directories named "fastas" and "templates" and put the sequences and pdb/cif files in the corresponding directories.
 Finally, create a text file with description for generating features (description.csv).

 **Please note**, the first column must be an exact copy of the protein description from your fasta files.
-Please consider shortening them in your favorite text editor for convenience.
+Please consider shortening them in fasta files using your favorite text editor for convenience.
 These names will be used to generate pickle files with monomeric features!
 The description.csv for the NS1-P85B complex should look like:
 ```
 >sp|P03496|NS1_I34A1, 3L4Q.cif, A